Who is Dr. Martin Luther King Jr. for Kids?

 Why is Martin Luther King Jr. Important or What was Martin Luther King Jr. famous for ?

-Martin Luther King jr. is usually credited as the leader of the civil rights movement.
-He is known as one of America’s great leaders before he spoke out and helped to change laws that were unfair to black Americans.
+Martin Luther King Jr. is known as the leader of the civil rights movement.
+He is known as one of America’s great leaders because he spoke out and helped to change laws that were unfair to black Americans.
 To fully understand the role of MLK, let’s look at his life in bits.

 Even early accounts of Martin Luther King Jr., celebrate the fact that he loved words.
 He was exposed to them in church as he read from the bible and his father preached, he heard them in stories by his grandmother and Aunt Ida and he read them in books.